Hummingbirds in Maryland

 Nesting Behaviors

 Rufous Hummingbirds are adaptable nest builders.
-They use plant fibers, spider silk, and feathers to build their nests.
-These nests are often hidden in shrubs or trees.
-This keeps their babies safe from predators and bad weather.
+They build their nests using plant fibers, spider silk, and feathers.
+These nests are often hidden in shrubs or trees, keeping their babies safe from predators and bad weather.

 They often move their nests to find better places.
 This shows how resourceful they are in meeting their needs.